bwang63/EnKF_3D_github/README.md

 [status, message] = system(excestr);
 ```

-### Step 2: A template of jobs submission script has to be provided
+### Step 4: A template of jobs submission script has to be provided if run the data assimilation in a new cluster/supercomputer
 - `/mfiles/roms/autorun/filemanipulation/templatefiles/mpirun_clusterName.template`

 **_note_**: The clusterName should be in lower case.